SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Introduction

 \section{Introduction}

 Generating realistic human motion has attracted significant attention, with broad applications in virtual reality, gaming, and robotics.
 For practical use, motion models must satisfy two goals: achieving the \emph{semantic richness and naturalness} of everyday actions, and ensuring \emph{physical consistency} with the surrounding scene.
 Failing the former yields motions that are incoherent, while neglecting the latter produces physically implausible results, such as walking through walls.
-Existing approaches, however, address these goals in isolation.
+Existing approaches, however, fail to jointly ensure the semantic diversity of motion and its consistency with the scene.

-On the semantic side, text-conditioned motion models \citep{guy2023mdm, chen2023mld}, trained on large-scale paired text–motion corpora \citep{babel, humanml3d, snapmogen}, can synthesize diverse and semantically rich motions directly from language, showing strong generalization to diverse text prompts.
-Yet, as these datasets omit scene context, such models remain blind to spatial constraints and cannot generate motions that interact plausibly with the environment (Fig.~\ref{fig:motivation}.b).
+On the semantic side, text-conditioned motion models \cite{guy2023mdm, chen2023mld}, trained on large-scale text–motion corpora \cite{babel, humanml3d, snapmogen}, can synthesize semantically rich motions from language, showing strong generalization to diverse text prompts.
+Yet, as these models only target text-to-motion, they remain blind to spatial constraints, generating motions that do not adhere to the given scene (Fig.~\ref{fig:motivation}.b).

 On the other hand, scene-aware motion generation aims to synthesize motions that satisfy physical constraints within the surrounding scene (e.g., collision avoidance), while remaining aligned with additional signals such as text.
-However, capturing motion with precise scene context typically requires professional MoCap systems, whose high cost prevents scaling to diverse scenarios.
-As a result, early works~\citep{humanise,HSI_dataset,circle} relied on synthetic data, and even recent motion capture datasets~\citep{jiang2024trumans} remain limited to a narrow set of everyday actions (e.g., walking, sitting).
+However, capturing motion with precise scene context typically requires professional MoCap systems, whose high cost prevents scaling to semantically diverse scenarios.
+As a result, early works~\cite{humanise,HSI_dataset,circle} relied on synthetic data, and even recent motion capture datasets~\cite{jiang2024trumans} remain limited to a narrow set of everyday actions (e.g., walking, sitting) as shown in Fig.~\ref{fig:motivation}.a.
 Consequently, models trained on these datasets cannot generalize beyond restricted actions (Fig.~\ref{fig:motivation}.c).